 New Product Introduction is important and expensive in the Consumer Packaged Goods segments.
-Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging development and advertising just to launch a new solution to their “new” hungry consumers.
+Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging engineering and advertising just to launch a new solution to their “new” hungry consumers.

 The average cycle for a new product introduction can run anywhere from three to five years.
 As hard as it is to believe, sometimes it’s even longer!
 And in the race to capture hearts, minds and taste buds before the competition beats them to it – even the minimum three years is too long!